 2. Sapa Museum

 There are six ethnic groups living in the villages around Sapa.
 They are the Hmong, Zao, Kinh, Tay, Zai, and the Xa Pho, giving Sapa a diversity of culture and lifestyle.
-Sapa Museum is definitely worth a visit when you first arrive the town if you don’t have a lot of time.
+Sapa Museum is definitely worth a visit when you first arrive in the town if you don’t have a lot of time.
 The museum will give you a deep insight into the history of the area in just about 45 minutes.
 Upstairs is an exhibition space where you learn the differences between ethnic minority people through impressive artifacts while downstairs is a large souvenir shop, selling coffee, honey, and crafted embroidered indigo-dyed hemp products.

 Learn the ethnic minorities’ culture in Sapa Museum